erpheus/hideit-bot/README.md

 ## Development

 You can try to run the code for this bot directly but I suggest you use docker, concretely docker-composer.
-To install docker and docker-composer go to: (docker compose installation guide)[https://docs.docker.com/compose/install/].
+To install docker and docker-composer go to: [docker compose installation guide](https://docs.docker.com/compose/install/).

 #### Set up